waveform80/blinkenxmas/docs/tutorial.rst

 please take the time to calculate how much ampage you're going to push through your 5V wiring.
 If necessary, split the load across multiple supplies (most of these supplies have multiple outputs), or get thicker gauge wire.
-And maybe housing all this in a non-flammable box!
+And maybe stick all this in a non-flammable box!

 Pi Setup